 • Consults with students on academic, personal and developmental issues.

-• Provides services and support for students with disabilities.
+• Provides services and support to students with disabilities.

 Diversity Awareness Office